imperial-qore/GON_MNIST/README.md

 Pipeline: train disc using real data --> generate images --> train disc using fake data --> repeat.

 Visualizations: change of random input to sample.
 Generated images.
 Pipeline fig.

+Limitation: Creating real/fake images for each epoch is super slow.
+So only suitable for simple structured data.